 Conclusion: What is the Future of Advertising?

 It’s clear that there are numerous instances where the Web is starting to make significant inroads into advertising revenue from most publishing media, and not just print.
 It’s equally clear that the percentages remain modest, as does the overall percentage shift.
 Each publishing medium reflects distinct characteristics and advantages that sets it apart from other competing media.
 In some instances the Web can provide tangible advantages over certain aspects of certain media, but rarely can it outdo a specific well-established medium in all of its aspects.
 Consumers tend to default towards choice.
 They want more, not less.
 As long as they can balance time and budgets against available choices, the multiplicity of media available today will continue to exist for the immediate future.
 The competition for ad dollars will, as it always has been, remain fierce.
 But there is still a lot of cash available to support a range of media, even while business models change and publishers are forced to make some difficult business choices.
 The chart below well-illustrates the conundrum that traditional advertising faces as it confronts new media.

-I recommend that you read my recent blog entry, The End of Advertising As We Know It (with its link to an exceptional study on the future of advertising).
+I recommend that you read my blog entry, The End of Advertising As We Know It (with its link to an exceptional study on the future of advertising).
 As I write there, “this is the first advertising report I’ve read that dares to ask the really tough questions about the future of advertising.”
 Most provocatively it dares to pose the question, as important to the Web as any other medium, “Will consumers reject outright the concept of interruption marketing in the future?”

 1.The Stats (a) “The Decade in Online Advertising” (PDF file) mentioned above, published in 2005 by the no-longer-independent Internet ad firm DoubleClick, provides some perspective on the duality of Internet advertising.
 On the one hand the growth has been enormous; on the other hand, it still amounts to only a small fraction of U.S. ad expenditures.
 To read the news these days you could easily get the idea that the Internet dominates all advertising.
 The reality is far different.

 (b) The IAB Internet Advertising Revenue Report is an industry survey conducted by PricewaterhouseCoopers and sponsored by the Interactive Advertising Bureau (IAB).
 Published semi-annually, the latest version was published in May, 2011. (c) A View to the Future eMarketer.com is focused more-or-less exclusively on sales reports and sales projections, and so of course is willing to go out on a limb with its projections of Internet advertising spend.

 Things do clip along for the next few years, merely doubling by 2009.
 But unless all other forms of advertising remain static in volume during that period, Internet advertising will still only represent about 13% of all U.S. advertising expenditures by 2011.
 I write this not to be negative.
 The numbers are remarkable.
 But we have to keep in mind that the Internet, while heavily influencing the show, is not yet running it.

 2. We’ve Officially Acquired DoubleClick